The following PBI is now available from Software Manager:

 The following PBIs are now available through Software Manager:

-Thanks to Jesse Smith for creating and soundtek for requesting the htop PBI.
+Thanks to Jesse Smith for creating these PBIs and to bsdaddict and abik for requesting them.